paper-toaster/osu-wiki/wiki/Help_Centre/Gameplay_Help/en.md

 ![Mode change interface](/wiki/shared/Interface_mode.png "Mode toolbox in Song Selection (Solo)")

 Click on the `Mode` button to open up a list of game modes available on osu!.
 Then, click on your desired game mode, and osu! will switch to that gameplay mode style, along with a relevant leaderboard change.
 Alternatively, you can use a shortcut to select a game mode by pressing `Ctrl` + the corresponding number. osu!standard uses the `1` key, osu!taiko use `2`, osu!catch uses `3`, and osu!mania uses `4`.

+### Does my Level actually do anything?

+**Level does absolutely nothing**

+There's absolutely no difference in any way when comparing a Level 100 player against a Level 1 player, except for the player's own skills and experience of the [game mode](/wiki/Game_Modes) in question.
+There's no handicap for lower-level players, and nor is there any advantage for the higher-level players (except maybe personal experience).

+Level is be based on total score accumulated when online with an account, regardless of pass or fail on the beatmap.
+You can find the given formula [here](/wiki/Score).